Voiasis/JennyChan/README.md

 # JennyChan
 This is some Discord bot I made to help me learn Java.
-Not very useful yet.
+Not very useful yet..

 What it can do so far:
 - Reply to mention